nikl881/california-roadtrip/README.md

     * Verify the splashscreen (index.html) on different screensizes (regarding user experience and clarity of design).

-## Autmated unit testing with Jasmine
+## Autmated unit testing using Jasmine

 *   In order to guarantee the proper functioning of the software, automatic testing has been been added into this project.
     This paragraph contains a short explanation of the test setup, test code and explain the idea behind the testing of this code.

-    The following test setup has been used:
+    The following test setup has been used

-*   Test runner
     The 'Test Runner' will execute the tetst in order to summarize the results.
-The choice is made to use 'Jasmine' as a testrunner.
-    Assertion Libary
     The 'Assertion Libary' is used to define testing logic and conditions.
-The choice is made to use 'Jasmine' as a assertion libary.
+To check the quility of the test, the 'red-green refactor' method has been used to verify the quality of the testscript.

-The Jasmine testpage, with automatic unit test results, are available at: https://california-roadtrip-nikl.c9users.io/test.html
+The Jasmine testpage, with automatic unit testresults, are available at: https://california-roadtrip-nikl.c9users.io/test.html

 ## Issuelist